kirana-bergstrom/DCI-distributions/README.md

 This code is released under the [Your License] License.
 See the LICENSE file for details.

 ## Contact
-For any inquiries or assistance, please contact [Kirana Bergstrom] at [kirana.bergstrom@ucdenver.edu].
+For any inquiries or assistance, please contact Kirana Bergstrom at kirana.bergstrom@ucdenver.edu.